Cosmo the Spacedog: Fictional character biography

 Cosmo is seen with several new Knowhere enforcement allies called the Knowhere Corps.
 They assist him in capturing a violence-loving gangster called Yotat.

 Powers and abilities

 In addition to a dog's standard enhanced sense of hearing and smell, Cosmo has psionic abilities, including high-level telepathy and telekinesis.
 He has shown to be capable of creating defensive shields strong enough to deflect energy blasts, as well as project mind blasts of tremendous force.
 His exact power levels are unknown, but he has shown to be strong enough to take on a being such as Adam Warlock by himself, and powerful enough to unleash a telekinetic blast able to disable two separate teams of super-humans.

 In addition to these abilities, Cosmo seems to have a considerably extended lifespan as well — especially for a dog since he has been around since the time of the Soviet Union.

+Other versions

+Earth-97161

+An alternate universe variant of Cosmo from Earth-97161 appears in Guardians Team-Up #5.

+Ultimate Universe

+An alternate universe variant of Cosmo from Earth-6160 known as Cosmo Starstalker appears in the Ultimate Universe.
+This version is female, originates from the 61st century, and sports a cybernetic leg.